Shopify/css/commenting/readme.md

 // You shouldn't mix characters for signifying block comments

 /*
- This is a Sass block comment
+ This is a bad block comment
 */
 .red-bull {
   content: 'bull';